rackerlabs/repose/repose-aggregator/tests/release-verification/README.md

 verifying releases.

-To accomplish that objective, a consistent, stable environment is provided by Docker or Vagrant and a supporting set of scripts.
-Gradle tasks provide simple management of the Docker or Vagrant environment.
+To accomplish that objective, a consistent, stable environment is provided by Docker and a supporting set of scripts.
+Gradle tasks provide simple management of the Docker environment.

 Tangentially, the scaffolding put in place by this project provides a relatively simple way of standing up a Repose sandbox.
 A Repose sandbox